pyglet/pyglet/doc/programming_guide/media.rst

 ===============

 pyglet can play many audio and video formats.
-Audio is played back with either OpenAL, DirectSound or Pulseaudio, permitting hardware-accelerated mixing and surround-sound 3D positioning.
+Audio is played back with either OpenAL, XAudio2, DirectSound, or Pulseaudio, permitting hardware-accelerated mixing and surround-sound 3D positioning.
 Video is played into OpenGL textures, and so can be easily manipulated in real-time by applications and incorporated into 3D environments.